 CFIS students demonstrated a strong mastery in core subjects.
 The high percentage of students meeting the Acceptable Standard in nearly every tested subject highlights the robustness of CFIS's educational foundation, which prepares students effectively for provincial assessments.
-An average of 63% of Grade 9 students and 53% of Grade 6 students achieved the Standard of Excellence, far surpassing provincial benchmarks.
+An average of 63% of Grade 9 students and 53% of Grade 6 students who wrote the June PAT's achieved the Standard of Excellence, far surpassing provincial benchmarks.
 This high level of achievement in critical subject areas suggests that CFIS students are well-prepared not only to meet but to exceed academic standards, positioning them strongly for future academic success.